velopack/velopack.fusion/README.md

 ## How does Velopack Fusion work?
 Velopack has two fully implemented reference libraries, [one for C#](https://github.com/velopack/velopack) and [one for Rust](https://github.com/velopack/velopack.fusion/tree/master/for-rust).

-For other languages, the Rust library is compiled into a small binary (`vfusion.exe`) which exposes the functionality as a CLI.
+For other languages, the Rust library is compiled into a small binary (`vfusion.exe`) which exposes the core functionality as a CLI.

-The rest of the libraries available here are transpiled from [fusion / fut](https://github.com/fusionlanguage/fut), which is a programming langauge designed to be transpiled into other languages.
+The rest of the libraries available here are transpiled from [the fusion (fut) language](https://github.com/fusionlanguage/fut), which is a programming langauge which does not compile, and is designed to be transpiled into other languages.
 These light-weight transpiled libraries interface with the fusion cli to provide a native-like programming experience, which is why they require the fusion binary bundled with your application.

 ## Compiling Fusion
 There is a custom build system written in C#.
 To compile all of Fusion you can run the following commands in your terminal: